umbraco-community/Our-Umbraco-TagHelpers/README.md

 This will download the linked file to your local filesystem, and swap out the src attribute with a reference to the now locally hosted file.

 ### Folder location for downloaded files
 By default the files will be saved in `~/assets/`, and keep the folder path of the url.
-The root folder can be configured in appsettings.json, by adding a value at `Our.Umbraco.TagHelpers.SelfHost.RootFolder` specifying the desired rootfolder.
+The root folder can be configured in appsettings.json, by adding a value at `Our.Umbraco.TagHelpers:OurSelfHost:RootFolder` specifying the desired rootfolder.
 The default value is `~/assets/`.

 You can further divide the files into folders, by adding a `folder` attribute to the script tag, eg:
 ```cshtml